Weave Code

 ircmaxell/php-yacc

-PHP port of kmyacc: a YACC/LALR(1) parser generator that takes a YACC grammar (plus a parser template) and generates a PHP parser.
-Useful for building fast parsers for structured/unstructured languages; generation is resource-heavy, parsing is fast.
+PHP port of kmyacc: a YACC/LALR(1) parser generator.
+Feed it a YACC grammar plus a parser template to generate a PHP parser.
+Useful for building fast parsers for structured languages; generation is resource-heavy, runtime parsing is efficient.

 View on GitHub